Governing boards of colleges and universities in the United States: Florida

 The Florida Board of Governors is a 17-member governing board that establishes the regulations for all institutions in the State University System of Florida, which includes all public universities in the state of Florida.
 Each institution has its own Board of Trustees which "is the public body corporate of the university.
 It sets policy for the institution and serves as the institution's legal owner and governing board.
 The Board of Trustees is responsible for high quality education programs within the laws of the State of Florida and Regulations of the Florida Board of Governors.
 The Board of Trustees holds the institution's resources in trust and is responsible for their efficient and effective use."

 Georgia

 The Board of Regents of the University System of Georgia is the oversight authority for twenty-six universities and colleges in the state of Georgia (including the University of Georgia and Georgia Institute of Technology) along with the state archives and the state public library system.

 Guam

 The Board of Regents of the University of Guam is the governing board for the institution.

 Louisiana

 In the State of Louisiana, the governing board of each of the four public university systems is known as the board of supervisors.

 Missouri

 The governing board of the University of Missouri System and each individual campus in that system is known as the Board of Curators.
 This terminology is also used by another Missouri public institution, Lincoln University.

 However, the state's other public institutions use different terms.
-Five use Board of Governors (as noted above), and three use board of regents.
+Five use Board of Governors (as noted above), and four use board of regents.
+All public community colleges use board of trustees.